spectrecoder/rust-edu-chain/README.md

 # Rust Blockchain Project

-This project rust_chain, is a simple, educational blockchain implementation in Rust.
+Project rust_chain, is a simple, educational blockchain implementation in Rust.
 It demonstrates the fundamental concepts of blockchain technology, including creating blocks, managing a blockchain, and calculating Merkle proofs.
 This project is designed for educational purposes and serves as a foundation for understanding how blockchains work under the hood.

 ## Features

-- Basic blockchain structure and block creation
+- Basic blockchain structure, block creation, chain verificaction
 - Proof of Work (PoW) consensus algorithm [Maybe TBD]
 - Transaction management and processing
 - CLI for interacting with the blockchain [Or Web UI TBD]